 We study investments in R&D and the formation of R&D clusters of firms which are competitors in the market.
-In a three stage game, firms first decide on the budget allocated to their R&D department, then form research clusters and finally compete in quantities.
-The second stage cluster formation is modeled by the unanimity game introduced in Bloch(1995).
-We show that for any distribution of R&D investments, an equilibrium of the second stage cluster formation exists and is generically unique up to a permutation of firms which chose the same investment.
-Restricting to two investment levels in the first stage, we provide a complete characterization of the equilibria of the three stage game.
-We show that for some range of investment costs, equilibria with no-investment co-exist with equilibria where a large fraction or even all firms invest in R&D. Furthermore, in the high-investment equilibrium firms over-invest compared to a scenario where research clusters are ex-ante fixed and also compared to the welfare optimum.
+In a three stage game, firms first decide on long-term R&D investment, then form research clusters according to the unanimity game introduced in Bloch(1995), and finally compete in quantities.
+For some range of investment costs, equilibria with no-investment co-exist with equilibria where a large fraction of firms invest in R&D. Because of the effects of R&D investment on cluster membership, firms tend to over-invest compared to a scenario where research clusters are ex-ante fixed and also compared to the welfare optimum.

-JEL Classifications: C71, C72, L13, O30 Keywords: R&D, cluster formation, oligopoly,
+JEL Classifications: C71, C72, L13, O30

+Keywords: R&D, cluster formation, oligopoly